'He Broke Boundaries With His Mind': Public Pays Tribute At Stephen Hawking's Funeral

 "A great scientist," his father, Kostas Originis, corrected him.

-Like Hawking, Orginis is also a physics professor.
+Like Hawking, Orginos is also a physics professor.
 He now teaches at the College of William and Mary in Williamsburg, Va.
 He's on sabbatical this year at Cambridge University.

-"My office was actually under Professor Hawking's office," Orginis said.
+"My office was actually under Professor Hawking's office," Orginos said.
 "I saw him in his chair wandering around the building.
 Once I was close enough to hear him speak.
 He was talking to a colleague about a scientific issue.
 I regret that I didn't talk to him."

-Hawking was a hero to Orginis.
-When he was a boy studying mathematics in his native Greece, Orginis heard Hawking did math in his head because he wasn't able to speak or write.
+Hawking was a hero to Orginos.
+When he was a boy studying mathematics in his native Greece, Orginos heard Hawking did math in his head because he wasn't able to speak or write.

-"And I would lay in bed at night, trying to solve homework problems in mathematics in my head, without writing them out," he said.
+"And I would lay in bed at night, trying to solve homework problems in mathematics in my own head, without writing them out," Orginos said.
 "I couldn't.
-I was never able to understand how he managed to think and solve problems that way, all in his head."
+I was never able to understand how he managed to solve problems that way, all in his head."

 His wife, Lily Panoussi, a classical studies professor at William and Mary, says her aunt, Georgia, died of ALS, the same disease that had gripped Hawking his entire adult life.